-Perhaps you want to get a PAL® program started but are not sure how your school or district will pay for it?
+Perhaps you want to get a PAL® program started, but you are not sure how your school or district will pay for it?

 Or perhaps you think a PAL® Student Training or Conference would be really beneficial to your already thriving PAL® program, but can’t seem to find a way to cover the costs?